Shipping Containers - A Quick Guide

 How are Shipping Containers Transported?

-When transported by sea, shipping containers are typically loaded onto cargo ships at ports using cranes.
-They are stacked on top of each other and secured to the ship to prevent shifting during transport.
-Once the ship reaches its destination, the containers are unloaded using the same cranes.
+Shipping containers are often loaded using cranes at ports onto cargo ships for maritime travel.
+They are secured to the ship and stacked on top of one another to prevent movement while being carried.
+Once the ship reaches its location, the containers are unloaded using the same type of crane.

 How Long Can Shipping Containers Last?